Benadryl For Dogs: Safety, Dosage and Common Uses

 - Don’t give Benadryl if your dog is having a severe allergic reaction – go straight to the vet.

-- Don’t give Benadryl if your dog has glaucoma, high blood pressure or cardiovascular disease.
+- Don’t give Benadryl if your dog has glaucoma, diabetes, high blood pressure, seizures or epilepsy, cardiovascular disease, or is pregnant.